zvakanaka/e-writer/README.md

-Creates an epub file from a JSON object.
+Creates an EPUB file from a JSON object.

 ```js
 import writeEpub from 'e-writer';